Canon 1300D vs Sony NEX-F3

 It is notable that the 1300D offers wifi support, while the NEX-F3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Sony NEX-F3?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D: